Besker1/noteful-client/README.md

  ## Built with Reactjs

- it's still in production might currently be down but feel free to check out the code
+ it's still in production might currently be down, but feel free to check out the code
 ## Set up